vledwardsjr/NBA-Analytics-Project/README.md

 ## Author

-Built by VJ as a data analytics portfolio project — database design, SQL engineering, statistical methodology, and BI dashboard development, end to end.
+Built by Vaughn Edwards Jr as a data analytics portfolio project — database design, SQL engineering, statistical methodology, and BI dashboard development, end to end.